Simply-Love/Simply-Love-SM5/Other/Documentation/InstallingSimplyLove-README.md

 **Do not merge the new folder into the old.**

-🔷 Reminder: If you'd added additional judgment graphics to your old copy of Simply Love, you'll want to back them up.
+🔷 Reminder: If you added additional judgment graphics to your old copy of Simply Love, you'll want to back them up.
 You would have added them to `./Simply Love/Graphics/_judgments/` in the old theme, and that's where they'll go in the new theme.

 ## 2. Download